Skip to main content

 What you need to know about Lichtenberg

-Lichtenberg is an up-and-coming borough, with young families moving to the area around the Rummelsburger Bucht bay and creatives living the dream in charming old industrial buildings.
-The residents in this former working-class district are hearty and down-to-earth – real Berlin characters.
+Young families move to Rummelsburger Bucht and creative types let off steam in the charming industrial buildings.
+The residents of the former working-class district are hearty and welcoming - true Berlin originals.

 Berlin's neighbourhoods at a glance